furkankyildirim/FlixWatcher/README.md

 $ ALTER USER 'your_username'@'your_hostname' IDENTIFIED BY 'your_password' PASSWORD EXPIRE NEVER;
 $ ALTER USER 'your_username'@'your_hostname' IDENTIFIED WITH mysql_native_password BY 'your_password****';
 ```

+NOTE: The Loader file may give an error because the template of the websites from which the data is drawn may change in the future.